wblachowski/camculator/README.md

 # Camculator <img src="app/app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.png" width="22px"/>

 An Android app capable of recognizing and solving math equations based on the camera input.
-It supports systems of equations with the following properties:
+It supports systems of equations with the following constraints:

 - only containing integers,
 - having only the following operators: `+`, `-`, `/`, `*` and `^` (exponentiation)